KirillShmilovich/GAN_DDPM_conditional_molecular_structure_generation/README.md

-# A Comparison of Generative Modelling Approaches for Conditional Molecular Structure GenerationLearning
+# A Comparison of Generative Modelling Approaches for Conditional Molecular Structure Generation

 ### By: Mike Jones and Kirill Shmilovich